The Rise of OEM Manufacturing

 An effective tactic is to cast your net far and wide by ensuring that your TOFu content is optimised.
 Good examples of top of the funnel content include explainer videos, infographics and anything which generates intrigue and awareness.

 Middle of the Funnel Content – The Consideration Stage

 Once your OEM prospects and customers are engaging with your brand, target them with some more application-specific, middle of the funnel content and it is here you can identify potential leads.

 Content that positions your brand as an expert provides reassurance to any potential customers that you are a brand they can trust.
-This is exactly what this insight from industry interview does by providing technical information about accurate sensors used in drone technology:
+This is exactly what this insight from industry interview does by providing technical information about on-site wafer fab for MEMS production:

 Again, like the top of the funnel content, this piece isn’t visibly trying to sell to customers, which can sometimes be a deterrent, it merely educates around more specific subject matter.
 Other pieces of middle of the funnel content include application notes and eBooks.